gazebosim/gz-sim/README.md

 However, that environment variable only takes a single path, which means if the installations from source are in different locations, only one can be specified.

-Another workaround for working with multiple Ignition libraries on the command line is using symbolic links to each library's YAML file.
+Another workaround for working with multiple Gazebo libraries on the command line is using symbolic links to each library's YAML file.
 ```
 mkdir ~/.gz/tools/configs -p